Shortfin Mako, Isurus oxyrinchus Rafinesque 1810

 |Recorded in Australia from all states except the Northern Territory - usually in offshore waters.
 Elsewhere, worldwide in tropical and warm-temperate oceanic waters in depths to at least 500 m, mostly in water temperatures above 16°C.|

 |Known to feed on a wide range of fishes, marine mammals, reptiles and seabirds.
 Reported prey items include mackerels, tunas, bonitos, swordfish, other sharks, dolphins, marine turtles and seabirds.
 Shortfin Mako also consume detritus including human trash.|

 Like other sharks in the family Lamnidae. the Shortfin Mako is endothermic or warm-blooded, and has a special heat-exchanging circulatory system that enables it to maintain body temperatures above that of the surrounding seawater.

 There is a large difference in size at maturity between the sexes.
 Males mature at 7-9 years, whereas females do not mature until they are 19-21 years of age.
-The species is aplacental viviparous (ovoviviparous) and oophagous, with a gestation period of 15-18 months, and a three year reproductive cycle.
+The species is aplacental viviparous (ovoviviparous) and oophagous (developing embryos feed on unfertilised eggs with in the uterus).
+The gestation period is 15-18 months, and there is a three year reproductive cycle.